-Often, electric cooperatives have experienced unreasonable delays in receiving agency authorizations to perform vegetation management and O&M work necessary to keep the lights on.
+Often, APPA and NRECA members have experienced unreasonable delays in receiving agency authorizations to perform vegetation management and O&M work necessary to keep the lights on.
 This includes instances where requests to remove hazard trees that present risk of damaging infrastructure, causing outages or other reliability concerns, or sparking fires are delayed or denied.
-When fires occur, co-ops are routinely held liable for fire suppression costs, injury and damages.
-Again, these are costs that both the co-op and ultimately the consumer-membermust bear.
-Once co-ops receive approvals, they are also often faced with inconsistent terms and conditions that can cause challenges with efficiently managing ROWs and electric infrastructure.
+When fires occur, APPA and NRECA members are routinely held liable for fire suppression costs, injury and damages.
+These are costs that the end-of-the-line consumer must ultimately bear.
+Once APPA and NRECA members receive approvals, they are also often faced with inconsistent terms and conditions that can cause challenges with efficiently managing ROWs and electric infrastructure.

-Timely and consistent approvals – especially with the increase in catastrophic wildfires – are essential for co-ops to meet mandatory reliability standards, ensure a proper functioning energy grid, and reduce the potential risk of fire hazards.
-Therefore, it is important to NRECA and its members that revisions to the USDA Forest Service special use regulations are promptly finalized and implemented as intended by Congress to improve decision-making efficiency.
-We appreciate the agency’s efforts to promulgate this rulemaking within the timeframe slated by Congress.
-NRECA provides the following additional comments on the proposed rule.
+Timely and consistent approvals – especially with the increase in catastrophic wildfires – are essential for APPA and NRECA members ability to address operational and vegetation management issues within and adjacent to their ROW.
+Such prompt action is necessary to meet mandatory reliability standards, ensure a properly functioning energy grid, and reduce the potential risk of fire hazards.
+Therefore, it is important to the Associations that revisions to the USDA Forest Service special use regulations are quickly finalized and implemented as intended by Congress to improve decision-making efficiency.
+We support the agency’s efforts to promulgate this rulemaking and provide the following additional recommendations to provide clarifications and further improve the rule’s implementation.

 Ensure Consistent Implementation with the BLM.